Skip to header Skip to Content Skip to Footer

 Decked out in teal T-shirts, incoming freshmen kick off each new academic year by unveiling their class flag, gathering for their traditional class photo and making the trek to Trask Coliseum for the formal convocation ceremony.

 Seahawks from around the world paint the town teal during Homecoming, which includes the Alumni Champagne Brunch, Homecoming TEALgate and men’s basketball game, as well as dozens of other events for the whole family.
-The Homecoming king and queen are announced at halftime of the men's basketball game, and the alumni award winners are recognized.
+The Homecoming royalty are announced at halftime of the men's basketball game, and the alumni award winners are recognized.